Jay-study-nildana/Tutorials/WebTutorials/readme.md

-# Tutorials - Bari Basic - Web Programming (Scroll down for Table of Contents)
+# Tutorials - Bari Basic - Web Programming

 Welcome to our basic web app building and learning tutorial.

-Using this tutorial, you should be able to learn how to build a quick, simple web [like this one](https://github.com/Jay-study-nildana/ProjectWTPublicRepos/tree/master/apps/BariBasicsProgrammingWebApp).
+Using this tutorial, you should be able to learn how to build a quick, simple web [like this one](https://baribasicswebappjune23rd2020.azurewebsites.net).

 # Table Of Contents